The Shoe People: VHS releases

-Since their broadcasts on TV-am in 1987, Tempo Video (with its 'Children's Stories' range of cartoon shows on video and distributed by M.S.D Video Ltd) released 24 of the 26 episodes on video, except for "The Mystery Tour" and "Our Very Own Circus" which went on a 30-minute video in 1988 (Cat No.V8805) with Sgt Major, Margot, Sneaker and Trampy's Dream.
+Since their broadcasts on TV-am in 1987, Tempo Video (through its 'Children's Stories' sub-label and distributed by MSD Video Ltd) released five separate VHS tapes between 1987 and 1989, including three 40 minute videos with eight episodes on each one and a couple of 30 minute videos as part of activity packs with six episodes on each of them.

-Between 1989 and 1990 W.m.
-Collins Sons and Co.Ltd released a couple of special edition videos.
+Between 1989 and 1990, W.M.
+Collins Video released two special edition VHS tapes.

-In late 1989, MSD Video Ltd released a single video containing eight stories from the series which was distributed by Wm.
+In late 1989, MSD Video Ltd released a single video containing eight stories from the series which was distributed by W.M.
 Collins for and on behalf of Avon Cosmetics.

 On 5 November 1990, Wienerworld Presentations released two combined videos with 13 stories on each.

 There were no video releases of The New Adventures of the Shoe People (1992 series).
 The first series is available on DVD.
 Other products included books and plush toys along with a special edition chocolate bar issued by Cadbury.